oks-erm/sofing/README.md

 3. Click `Download ZIP`.
 4. Locate the ZIP file and extact it to a folder where you want the repository to be stored.
 5. Open IDE of your choice (VSCode, Atom, Komodo, etc).
-6. Navigate to the directory where the Repository was extracted.
+6. Navigate to the directory where the repository was extracted.
 7. Now you will have the contents of the project available offline on your machine.

 ___